 While teeth grinding, or bruxism, caused by clenched jaw muscles, does occur while you’re awake, sleep bruxism is more difficult to treat, as many patients are unaware that they even have the problem.
 The issue is so common, though, that New York City dentist Dr. Lana Rozenberg says one in four of her patients’ teeth show some type of wear pattern consistent with grinding.
 It’s also often only detected when seeking treatment for symptoms like headaches, facial or jaw pain, or worn-down teeth, or if a bed partner notices the grinding sound.

 And though teeth grinding was thought to be the result of jaw or teeth misalignment, Dr. Brent Larson, director of the division of orthodontics at the University of Minnesota School of Dentistry, says, “We’ve learned that’s really not the case.
 People are wired to be grinders, and if they’re grinders, there are certain things that can make it worse.”
 Among these exacerbating factors are stress and anxiety, caffeine, alcohol, and certain medications.
+Dr. Michael Gelb, who treats patients with TMJ, headaches, or sleep disorders at the Gelb Center, says there is new research that an airway disorder could also cause clenching.
+“So now, before you make a night guard, you’re ideally supposed to check your patient to make sure that they don’t have a breathing-related sleep disorder, like sleep apnea or snoring,” he says, as clenching could be a symptom of those things too.
 If you do suspect that you’re grinding your teeth at night, the best thing to do is visit the dentist for a full evaluation.
-In the meantime, or if your grinding is a problem associated with periods of high stress or poor sleep, dentists say over-the-counter mouth guards can be used as a short-term solution — our experts say two weeks — but are not recommended for long-term use.
+In the meantime, or if your grinding is a problem associated with periods of high stress or poor sleep, dentists say over-the-counter mouth guards can be used as a short-term solution — our experts say two weeks to a month — but are not recommended for long-term use.

 Best overall mouthguard